Sportsground Conditions of Hire

-In the event that no agreement is forthcoming and clubs/associations are unable to resolve matters, then Council will resolve the issue subject to the above paragraph and any further considerations deemed necessary.
+If no agreement is forthcoming, and clubs/associations are unable to resolve matters, then Council will resolve the issue subject to the above paragraph and any further considerations deemed necessary.

 In the case of dual use of cricket ovals, winter sports clubs are not permitted to train on wicket tables (particularly when players are wearing studded boots).
 Any damage caused to cricket pitches due to pre-season activities of winter sports may result in the offending sports club being invoiced the repair costs and potentially losing their pre-season training privileges.

 User groups are responsible for placing their light requirements with Council’s Booking Officer.
 A minimum of 48 hours’ notice is required on casual hire or alternations to bookings.
 Bookings are to be completed on a booking’s application.
 User groups are to provide the name and mobile number of responsible officers whose role will be to activate lights on behalf of each club to allow the program to be setup.

 New users are to ensure they read the light instructions provided, before attempting to activate the light.
 If they have any problems with the instructions, they are to contact the Booking Officer during business hours.

 Any light usage will be invoiced on a monthly basis to hirers.
 A printout showing actual usage will be emailed to sports clubs/associations at the start of each month, followed by an invoice within a week.

 - Seasonal Sportsground User Fees

 Annexed hereto is a copy of Council's current resolution for charges for the sports ground the subject of this agreement.
 The parties acknowledge to be bound by the resolution.
 The following definitions and method of implementation of these sports ground fees and charges will apply: -